What are genital warts?

 Genital warts must be treated by your doctor.
 Do not try to treat the warts yourself.

 The warts can be removed, but the viral infection itself can’t be cured.
-The virus goes on living inside your skin.
+The virus lives inside your skin.
 This is why the warts often return after they have been removed.
 You may need to have them removed more than once.